Skip to main content

 }

-Rust crates: sudont-cage (EVM), sudont-cage-svm (SVM)The Cage simulates the exact on-chain execution of the transaction against current state.
+Rust crates: sudont-cage (revm), sudont-cage-svm (LiteSVM)The Cage drops the transaction into a local revm or LiteSVM memory sandbox and computes the exact mathematical State-Diff of the market against current chain state.
 Both cages implement the SimulationEngine trait:

 SimulationEngine Trait